DESIGN STORIES

 What is the main shared value with Tamo, the bridge in between brands?

-Tamo and we share the same view on the beauty of natural solid material
+Tamo and we share the same view on the beauty of natural solid material and craftsmanship.
+It was very smooth for us to start working together since we both knew what is rational yet beautiful in the form of products.

 Could you give us some insights into the NOKI design process?
 Could you describe the main assumption of your project, the main focus?
 The creative process and the selection of the material?